svespalec/pacifica/README.md

 ## pacifica
-a simple internal osu lazer cheat for educational purposes
+a simple internal osu lazer cheat for educational purposes. for offline use only!

-## note
+## features
-will not bypass the anticheat, thats not the goal of the project.
+- aim assist

 ## showcase
 TODO